MichaelHallik/robotframework-xmlvalidator/README.md

 poetry shell
 ```

-Or, if you use a different virt env, activate that.
+Or, if you use a different virt environment, activate that.

 ### Running tests